 The modern fit suit is a contemporary choice that blends the traditional classic fit with the sleek lines of a slim fit.
 It offers a tailored look that’s not as tight but still maintains a clean, structured appearance.
 This suit is ideal for those who want a balance between comfort and style, providing a fit that is flattering without being overly restrictive.

-With a slightly tapered cut through the chest, waist and legs, the modern fit suit works well for most body types, offering a sharp silhouette that’s both versatile and easy to wear.
+With a slightly tapered cut through the chest, waist, and legs, the modern fit suit works well for most body types, offering a sharp silhouette that’s both versatile and easy to wear.
 Whether for work or social events, the modern fit suit strikes the perfect balance between traditional elegance and contemporary style.

 types of suits 17